oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 to other web sites (the clients), but must do so in a safe way.

-[@!RFC6749], Section 4.1.2.1, already prevents open redirects by stating that the AS MUST NOT automatically redirect the user agent in case of an invalid combination of `client_id` and `redirect_uri`.
+[@!RFC6749], Section 4.1.2.1, already prevents open redirects by stating that the authorization server MUST NOT automatically redirect the user agent in case of an invalid combination of `client_id` and `redirect_uri`.

 However, an attacker could also utilize a correctly registered